 A ‘unilateral NDA’ imposes a unilateral obligation of confidentiality on the party who receives information.
 No obligation is imposed on the party who provides information.

-Generally speaking, in an employment relationship, the employer is the only one who shares confidential information.
-Seeing as the employer is, ordinarily, the only party disclosing confidential information, employers generally request employees to sign unilateral NDAs.
-Only the employee, the party who receives information, has an obligation to maintain confidentiality.
+In an employment relationship, the employer is the only one who shares confidential information.
+Seeing as the employer is the only party disclosing confidential information, employers generally request employees to sign unilateral NDAs.
+Only the employee, the party who receives information, must maintain confidentiality.

-The simple answer is no. Typically, this information – the employee’s addresses, bank details, phone numbers etc - is not protected through NDA with the employer.
-Rather, the disclosure, processing and general handling of these personal details are regulated by privacy regulations.
+The simple answer is no. Typically, this information (the employee’s addresses, bank details, phone numbers, etc) cannot be protected through an NDA with the employer.
+The disclosure, processing, and general handling of these personal details are regulated by privacy regulations instead.
 These regulations differ based on jurisdiction but include the GDPR in the EU and the Privacy Ordinance in Hong Kong.

-In an employment context, there are going to be two obvious parties: the employer and employee.
+In an employment context, there are always two parties: the employer and the employee.

-It is, however, important to assess whether the employee may be required to share confidential information with others in fulfilling their responsibilities.
-Such ‘others’ may include other companies, such as parent or subsidiary companies, affiliated companies, external consultants, or partners.
+It is, however, important to evaluate whether the employee may be required to share confidential information with others in fulfilling their responsibilities.
+‘Others’ may include other companies, such as parent or subsidiary companies, affiliated companies, external consultants, or partners.

 If the employee is required to share information with ‘others’, the employer must ensure these other parties are obligated to maintain confidentiality too.

-A good way to control the share of information in this regard is to require the employee to obtain written approval from the employer before sharing confidential information with any ‘others’ in fulfilment of his/her responsibilities.
-This way the employer can himself/herself judge whether it is necessary to share the information ultimately ensuring the employer has better control of who the information is shared with.
+A good way to control the share of information in this regard is to require the employee to obtain written approval from the employer before sharing confidential information with any ‘others’ in fulfillment of his/her responsibilities.
+This way the employer can judge whether it is necessary to share the information and can determine who the information should be shared with.

-NDAs should also state when the confidentiality obligations come into effect and how long it should last for.
+NDAs should also state when the confidentiality obligations come into effect and how long they should last.

 In the case of an employment relationship, the NDA should come into effect on the date that the NDA is signed by the employee.

-The ending date demands more attention.
+The ending date is very important here.
 It is common for confidentiality obligations to remain effective even after the employment relationship has come to an end.
-How long after the end, however, depends on the industry – in quickly changing industries, confidential information might become quickly outdated – such as within 3-4 months.
+How long after the end, however, depends on the industry – is quickly changing industries, confidential information might become quickly outdated, such as within 3-4 months.
 In slow-changing industries, information may remain relevant for years on end.

 As a general rule, we recommend confidentiality should subsist for no less than 3 months and no more than 24 months after the end of the employment relationship.

-It is unlikely that all information you give to your employee is confidential.
-But, which of remaining pieces of information is confidential?
-Are only written pieces of information confidential?
-Or do oral pieces of information count?
+Not all the information you give to your employee is confidential.
+But which information is confidential?
+Are only written pieces of information confidential, or does information communicated through speech count?
 What about information that is not communicated by writing or orally but by actions – such as work processes and techniques?

-These questions highlight just some of the difficulties that arise in defining ‘confidential information’.
+These questions highlight just a few of the difficulties that arise in defining ‘confidential information.

-Because of these difficulties, employers often state that all information is confidential.
-Yet, such a broad definition of confidential information runs the risk of making the entire NDA unenforceable.
-In many jurisdictions, the definition of ‘confidential information’ should encompass only such information necessary to protect the reasonable interests of the employer.
+Because of these difficulties, employers often will state that all information is confidential.
+Yet, this excessively broad definition of confidential information runs the risk of making the entire NDA unenforceable.
+In many jurisdictions, it is a requirement that the definition of ‘confidential information’ encompasses only such information necessary to protect the reasonable interests of the employer.

 An exemplar definition of ‘Confidential Information’:

-In addition, to obliging the employee not to disclose confidential information to others, the most comprehensive and effective NDAs impose obligations on employees which reduce the risk of employees making an inadvertent disclosure.
+In addition to obliging the employee to not disclose confidential information to others, the best NDAs impose obligations on employees that seek to reduce the risk of employees making an inadvertent disclosure.